-Scheme members' contributions are paid over by the Institute to the Department of Public Expenditure and Reform (DPER).
+Scheme members' contributions are paid over by the institute to the Department of Public Expenditure and Reform (DPER).

 Pension costs charged to expenditure in the year reflect the benefits earned by current employees during the year and are shown net of staff pension contributions which, in respect of (i) the ESSS 2015, are retained by the Institute and (ii) the Single Scheme, are remitted to DPER.
-An amount corresponding to the pension cost is recognised as income to the extent that it is recoverable.
+An amount corresponding to the pension cost is recognised as income.